P3t3rp4rk3r/ATK/README.md

 # description
-verius exploitation techniques to attack the intel x86 architecture in order to bypass CFG mechanisms, cause memory corruption & to take over the instruction pointer, over multiple operating systems and cpu platforms and a reverse analysis of the intel processor architecture exploitation, this includes a windows, linux & an OSx version's.
+verius exploitation techniques to attack the intel x86 architecture in order to bypass protection mechanisms, cause memory corruption & to take over the instruction pointer, over multiple operating systems and cpu platforms and a reverse analysis of the intel processor architecture exploitation, this includes a windows, linux & an OSx version's.

 # Tech
 For Source Code & Technical Methods please reffer to The <html><a href="https://github.com/kukuriku/ATK/tree/master/src">Source Code</a></html> Section.